Detailed Needs Assessments: Success is in Our DNA

-An ERP provider can’t have the required familiarity without a Detailed Needs Analysis.
-In order to prepare a DNA, your ERP provider must:
+An ERP provider can’t have the required familiarity without a Detailed Needs Assessment.

 About the Author